rmateosr/SJ_Classifier_pipeline/README.md

 **A splicing junction-based classifier for detecting abnormal constitutive activation of the KEAP1-NRF2 pathway.**
 ## Introduction

-SJ-Classifier is a splicing junction-based classifier trained on The Cancer Genome Atlas datasets for detection of abnormal constitutive activation of the KEAP1-NRF2 pathway.
+SJ-Classifier is a splicing junction-based classifier trained on The Cancer Genome Atlas datasets, designed to detect abnormal constitutive activation of the KEAP1-NRF2 pathway.

 ----
 ## How to use